roytang/blog/content/quotes/sig.md

 ---

-&quot;If history is to change, let it change!
+"If history is to change, let it change!

  If the world is to be destroyed, so be it!

- If my fate is to die, I must simply laugh.&quot;
+ If my fate is to die, I must simply laugh."

 - Magus, Chrono Trigger

 ---

-&quot;In our world, every storm has an end.
+"In our world, every storm has an end.

  Every night, brings a new morning.

  What&#x27;s important is to trust those you love, and never give up.

- We must all keep hope alive...&quot;
+ We must all keep hope alive..."

 - Chrono Trigger

 ---

-&quot;Fate has no forgiveness for those who dare stand against it.&quot;
+"Fate has no forgiveness for those who dare stand against it."

 - Chrono Cross

 ---

-&quot;You gotta believe!&quot;
+"You gotta believe!"

 - Parappa the Rapper

 ---